 List of Places without Residential Building Codes in the USA

-Here is a comprehensive list of counties and local jurisdictions in the USA which do not have any residential building codes.
+Here is a comprehensive list of counties and local jurisdictions in the USA which don’t have residential building codes.

 Important: I did not call every single county on this list.
 Also, laws are constantly being updated, so some of the counties may have enacted building codes since the time of writing.
 There may be some inaccuracies!